Dev-Ayan-Dasgupta/dhabi/README.md

 Digital Banking Application for Dhabi

-## Release notes - 1.0.0 (19)
+## Release notes - 1.0.0 (20)

-- Fixed issues for 121, and started implementing loacl session timeout
+- Calling login API on create account button before T&C
+- Implemented downlaod of statement in .xls and .pdf
+- Implemented sort and filter of statement